AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 If all clients using your AdGuard Home are able to use encrypted protocols, it is a good idea to disable plain DNS or make it inaccessible from the outside.

-If you want to completely disable plain DNS serving, you can do so on the *Settings → Encryption settings* page.
+If you want to completely disable plain DNS serving, you can do so on the *Settings* → *Encryption settings* page.

 If you want to restrict plain DNS to internal use only, stop your AdGuard Home, edit the `dns.bind_hosts` field in the configuration file to contain only the loopback address(es), and restart AdGuard Home.

 ## Plain-DNS ratelimiting

-::: note
+:::note

 If your AdGuard Home is not accessible from the outside, you can skip this section.